 Finally, the Massachusetts Bar Association decided to address the lack of uniformity in alimony awards and implement changes.

 Alimony Has Time Limits Under The New Law

 Prior to the Act, no end date existed on most alimony orders.
 Support for a long-term marriage would continue indefinitely, unless one party went back to court and filed a complaint for a modification.
 Today, the spousal support guidelines provide a straightforward method for calculating both the amount and the length of spousal support.

-Contact Us.
-With This Advance Information, We Can Help You Avoid Litigation.
+Contact our Boston Spousal Support Attorneys With This Advance Information, We Can Help You Avoid Litigation.